mpinese/electronics-uldosc/README.md

 ### Usage

 After [calibration](#testing-and-initial-calibration), simply power up, wait a few seconds for the AGC to stabilise, then take the sine from the output.
-Load the output with at least 1k ohm at 1k Hz; if a lower impedance drive capability is needed then add a buffer.
+Load the output with at least 1k ohm at 1k Hz; if a lower impedance drive capability is needed then add a buffer (see [modifications](#modifications)).
 Use VR2 to adjust the output voltage.